 “I found a group of friendly science enthusiasts in the seminar who met outside of class to continue an experiment,” said Lallier.
 “That led to invitations to two other seminars!”

->

-> Students new to Peddie appreciated the chance to get to know faculty and fellow students and to gain experience using Peddie’s online learning tools.
-Sukhroop Singh, an incoming freshman, participated in as many seminars as he could.
+Students new to Peddie appreciated the chance to get to know faculty and fellow students and to gain experience using Peddie’s online learning tools.
+Sukhroop, an incoming freshman, participated in as many seminars as he could.

->

-> Several seminars, like “Writing the Pandemic,” “Art of Pandemics,” and “The 2020 Election,” centered around current events, while others provided a temporary escape from the news.
+Several seminars, like “Writing the Pandemic,” “Art of Pandemics,” and “The 2020 Election,” centered around current events, while others provided a temporary escape from the news.
 Director of Asian Studies Dr. Beverly Jiang offered a course called “Storytime,” which explored Chinese legends, mini-stories, idioms and movies.

 “The stories illustrated many of the ideas and traditions behind the diverse Chinese culture,” said Santiago ’22.
 “And I liked that there was an explanation behind each of the stories that gave non-Chinese students some background on their significance.”